AlexFanw/alexfanw.github.io/_pages/about.md

 ## News

-- Sep 2024: Three papers are accepted by EMNLP 2024.
+[Sep 2024] Three papers are accepted by EMNLP 2024.
 Topics cover legal alignment, theory of mind, and text-to-table summarization.
 See you in Miami!

-- May 2024: Two papers are accepted by ACL 2024.
+[May 2024] Two papers are accepted by ACL 2024.
 Topics cover abstract knowledge and differential privacy.
 See you in Thailand!

-- Mar 2024: One paper is accepted by DASFAA 2024.
+[Mar 2024] One paper is accepted by DASFAA 2024.
 Topics cover hierarchical reinforcement learning and conversational recommendation.
 Welcome to my oral presentation in Gifu, Japan.

-- Oct 2023: One paper is accepted by EMNLP 2023.
+[Oct 2023] One paper is accepted by EMNLP 2023.
 See you in Singapore.

-- Aug 2023: Attending IJCAI 2023 at Macao as a student volunteer.
+[Aug 2023] Attending IJCAI 2023 at Macao as a student volunteer.

 ## Research Interest